Parrots’ droppings reveal critical diet, health, and well-being information.

-However, blackish or brown poop can mean that the parrot’s healthy droppings have sat too long.
+However, blackish or brown poop can mean the parrot’s healthy droppings have sat too long.
 Poop will naturally darken as it dries.
 If a parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.

 Why Is My Parrot’s Poop Light Green?

 While green poop is healthy, a parrot’s feces should be dark green.
 If the poop is very light-colored, even pea-green, this could indicate liver damage.
 If so, this will be accompanied by the following:

 - Fluffed feathers.